 - Salt – 1 tsp.

-Step 1: Heat the ghee/oil in a pan/vessel and add the green cardamoms, cloves, cinnamon, bay leaf and pepper corns and sauté for a few seconds on medium heat.
+Step 1: Wash the chicken and drain well.
+Add the juice of the lime and keep aside.
+Next heat the ghee/oil in a pan/vessel and add the green cardamoms, cloves, cinnamon, bay leaf and pepper corns and sauté for a few seconds on medium heat.
 Add the chopped garlic and ginger and sauté for another few seconds.
 Add the onions and sauté till light golden.
 Next add and sauté the green chillies for a few seconds.

 Step 2: Add the chicken and sauté for 3 minutes to lock in its flavour.
 Then add the thin coconut milk and cook on medium heat for 5 minutes.